How To Apply

 - Participate in weekly lab meetings with the Hubbard Brook Research Team to discuss past and current bird research at Hubbard Brook, share research ideas, and participate in professional development activities

-- Meet with the Program Director for one hour biweekly to share progress on your research project
+- Meet with the Program Director every other week to share progress on your research project